Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Gotcha.

 So Chris graduated high school in 1986.
-And while he excelled academically,
+And while he excelled academically, a number of teachers and fellow students,

-a number of teachers and fellow students observed that he marched to the beat of a different
+students observed that he marched to the beat of a different drummer.
+McAnlis also served as captain

-teammates to treat running as a spiritual exercise in which they were running against
+of the cross-country team where he would urge teammates to treat running as a spiritual exercise

-the force of darkness, all the evil in the world, all the hatred.
+in which they were running against the force of darkness, all the evil in the world, all the

+hatred.
 So he was a pretty intense teenager.
 The other people were like, I just like running real fast.

-we run against darkness.
-During the summer before college, Chris took his Datsun.
-He bought a
+And far.
+And he's like, no, we run against darkness.
+During the summer before college,

-sort of known to do during school breaks.
-He'd just go on adventures.
-He drove from their home
+something he was sort of known to do during school breaks.

-in Virginia back to Southern California, which is a big trip.
+He drove from their home in Virginia back to Southern California, which is a big trip.

-It's like 2,600 miles, 4,000 Ks, and visited family who still lived there.
+It's like 2,600 miles, 4,000 K's, and visited family who still lived there.

 And it was during this trip that he learnt of a family secret.

-In fact, his father, Walt McCandless, had been married when Chris's parents had met
+In fact, his father, Walt McAnlis, had been really.

-at work and started an affair.
+married when Chris's parents had met at work and started an affair.
+Billy had become pregnant

-and for a time Walt had split his time between two separate families.
+with Chris and for a time Walt had split his time between two separate families.

-He even fathered another child with his first wife after Chris was born,
+Secretly?
+No, both women knew of each other.
+He even fathered another child with his first wife

-and Chris discovered that he had six half-siblings from his father's first marriage.
+after Chris was born and Chris discovered that he had six half siblings from his father's first

-So he comes back from the road trip,
+on Chris's outlook on life.
+So he comes back from the road trip and

-and he left Virginia for Emory College in Atlanta.
+but he did tell his sister, and he left Virginia for Emory College in Atlanta.

 How did he discover the secret?